Orava Castle: Origins

 In 1370 as part of the Hungarian Kingdom the castle became the center of Árva county.
-A tetrahedral multi-story towerntury was built here in the 14th century, probably on older foundations, as a donjon – the place of "last defense" within the castle.
+A tetrahedral multi-story tower was built here in the 14th century, probably on older foundations, as a donjon – the place of "last defense" within the castle.
 After 1474, King Matthias Corvinus gave orders to build a square and a residence-wing in the Middle Castle.
 The buildings were situated in front of the castle.
 In 1534 John of Dubovec obtained the castle and became head of the county.
 He started to rebuild the castle and to make new fortifications.
 He ordered the building of a half-round tower in the Upper Castle that in 1539 was followed by two large round fortifications for cannons in the Middle Castle.
 The middle platform was also configured for cannon firing.
 In the years 1539 to 1543 John of Dubovec built a five-story palace in the empty space between the tower and the stone wall of the Upper Castle.
 The threat of Ottoman invasion was the reason for building these new fortifications.
 A new gate with a ditch and drawbridge in the Lower Castle was completed in 1543.
 The Tower of the Archives was built against the castle walls.